dr-leo/pandaSDMX/doc/overview.rst

 Others *only* provide SDMX 2.0-formatted data; these services cannot be used with :mod:`pandaSDMX`.

-.. _im:

 The SDMX Information Model (IM)
 ===============================

-At its core, SDMX defines an :index:`information model` consisting of a set of :index:`classes`, their logical relations, and semantics.
+.. todo:: Edit this verbose text into following section.

+   - Refer to the documentation of methods, parameters, etc., instead of repeating it.
+   - Reduce repetition, including of things described both here and in :doc:`walkthrough`.
+   - Eliminate descriptions/justifications of removed workarounds.
+   - Avoid repeating descriptions of SDMX, the IM, etc. that are provided more clearly by other sources; link to them instead.

 There are classes defining things like data sets, metadata sets, data and metadata structures, processes, organisations and their specific roles to name but a few.
-The information model is agnostic as to its implementation.
-The SDMX standard provides an XML-based implementation (see below).
-And a more efficient JSON-variant called SDMXJSON is being standardised by the `SDMX Technical Standards Working Group <https://github.com/sdmx-twg>`_.
-PandaSDMX supports both formats.

-The following sections briefly introduces some key elements of the information model.

 Data sets
 ---------